ohager/magic-mapper/README.md

      -> when using _options.exclusive=false_ the direct mapping is applied automatically for _all_ properties, except the schema says something different.

-> Note: When using global property transformation, use the transformed property names instead.
+> ☠ When using global property transformation, use the transformed property names instead.

 ### Schema Example